 Cooking with collagen protein (gelatin) is easy.
-All you have to do is mix the collagen protein with a hot liquid until it begins to dissolve and turn into a gel.
-Once it’s completely dissolved, allow it to cool for approximately 5-10 minutes.
-Then it’s ready to add to your favorite recipes.
+All you have to do is mix the collagen protein with a hot liquid until it begins to dissolve.
+Let it cool for about 5-10 minutes, then add to your favorite recipes.

 Collagen peptides are also safe to cook and bake with.
-Since they don’t gel when combined with a liquid, they can be easily mixed into any recipe, such as grain-free brownies and Paleo protein bars, without dramatically changing the texture.
+They don’t gel when combined with a liquid, so they can be easily mixed into any recipe without dramatically changing the texture.
+Try it in grain-free brownies and Paleo protein bars.

 Collagen peptides blend well and add a creamy texture to any juice, smoothie or protein shake recipe.
-Due to their complete amino acid profile, collagen peptides can also be used as an alternative to protein powder.
+Use it as an alternative to protein powder!

 Needless to say, adding collagen protein and peptides to your diet makes it easy to provide your body with the extra boost of nutrition it’s looking for to help ensure a full and vibrant life.